MatheusRich/matheusrich.github.io/_drafts/how-to-get-pull-requests-merged-faster.md

 ---
 layout: post
-title: "How To Get Pull Requests Merged Faster"
+title: 'How To Get Pull Requests Merged Faster'
 date: 2021-06-23 17:29:34 -0300
-categories: quick-tip productivity
+categories: quick-tip productivity code
 ---

-No one likes large Pull Requests.
-Reviewers have a harder time reading them, bugs sneak in, they took ages to get merged, other branches get merged and conflicts pop everywhere...
+No one likes huge Pull Requests.
+Reviewers have a hard time reading them, bugs sneak in, they took ages to get merged and conflicts pop everywhere...
 It's a nightmare.
 There's a better way to handle this.
-Listen carefully, it's a secret:
+Listen carefully.
+It's a secret:

 🤫 _<small>make them small.</small>_

-## Make them small

-split refactorings and new features.

-## 🎩 Wear one hat at a time!
+## 🎩 Wear one hat at a time

-### Split (view) components
+"How do I do that?" - You may ask.
+Well,

+Changing behavior / changing structure

+Split refactoring and new features.

+> For each desired change, make the change easy (warning: this may be hard), then make the easy change -- Kent Beck

+preparatory refactoring

+I understand that your workflow may change lots of files, but the thing is that **you don't need to add all of them to the same PR**.

+## 💅 Nice presentation

+Stepping out from the code side a bit, if you want to make a good PR, make sure to make it appealing.
+Some file changes with no context at all won't make a reviewer happy.
+Here are some things you can do to put a smile on their faces.

-## Good description
+### Good description

+What is this PR doing?
+Bugfix, new feature, refactoring.

+any breaking change?

+Benchmarks?
+Usage?

-## Screenshots
+📸 Screenshots

-## Usage
+## 🧪 Tests!